open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 In order for the MCU server to deliver the best performance on video conferencing, the following system configuration is recommended:

-1. Add or update the maximum numbers of open files to a large enough number by adding the following two lines to /etc/security/limits.conf:
+1. Add or update the following lines in /etc/security/limits.conf, in order to set the maximum numbers of open files, running processes and maximum stack size to a large enough number:

+        * hard nproc unlimited
+        * soft nproc unlimited
         * hard nofile 163840
         * soft nofile 163840
+        * hard stack 1024
+        * soft stack 1024

    If you only want to target these setting to specific user or group rather than all with "*", please follow the configuration rules of the /etc/security/limits.conf file.